 - Place disposable paper towels under the catheter system

-- By touching the outside part of the glass only, pick up the irrigating solution; measure 2 ounces and pour it into the container.
+- Pick up the irrigating solution touching the outside part of the glass only.
+Measure 2 ounces and pour into the container.

-- Arrange the urine receiving container under the open catheter end for draining purposes.
+- Arrange the urine container under the open catheter end.

 - Swab the catheter-drainage tube connection with the alcohol-infused cotton swabs.

-- Disconnect the catheter from the tube and put the tube away after covering its end while ensuring the catheter end does not come into contact with the urine receiving tray.
+- Disconnect the catheter from the tube and put the tube away after covering its end.
+Ensure the catheter end does not touch the urine tray.

-- Withdraw just one ounce of the irrigating solution into the syringe, making sure to push out any residual out of it.
+- Withdraw one ounce of the irrigating solution into the syringe, making sure to push out any residual.

 - Insert the syringe into the end of the catheter.
-Apply gentle pressure on the syringe plunger and push the irrigation solution into the catheter and up into the bladder.
-If resistance is encountered during insertion, the catheter should be changed.
-Always avoid suction to the catheter while it is inserted as this may cause physical trauma to the bladder.
+Apply gentle pressure on the syringe plunger and push the solution into the catheter and up into the bladder.
+If finding resistance during insertion, change the catheter.
+Avoid suction to the catheter while inserted, this may cause physical trauma to the bladder.

 - Grasp the catheter end with 2 fingers in a pinching position and gently apply pressure to pull out the syringe.